 Saturday 19th August 2017

 All had been going exactly to plan on my opening day in Brussels.
-I’d got their earlier than expected, checked into my hotel, got a decent room and visited three pretty reasonable football grounds.
+I’d got there earlier than expected, checked into my hotel, got a decent room and visited three pretty reasonable football grounds.
 Something had to give!

-Sure enough, I’d seen inside the venue of FC Ganshoren; albeit from outside the gates before I decided to walk through Marais de Jette-Ganshoren.
+Sure enough, I’d seen inside the venue of FC Ganshoren, albeit from outside the gates, before I decided to walk through Marais de Jette-Ganshoren.
 The country park had lovely paths and scenery.
 It was difficult to comprehend that I was on the edge of a capital city.
+A very dark cloud was rapidly approaching.
+It began to rain very hard just as I’d left an area covered by trees.

-There was nothing I could do apart from sheltering as well as I could and waiting for the rain to stop to a sensible level; which took at least fifteen minutes.
-This wasn’t ideal as I’d arranged to meet a new Facebook friend, Anthony Vargas at Stade Roi Baudouin.
+I tried to take the best shelter I could as it absolutely hammered down.
+Streams were running down the paths, and I was getting drenched.
+There was nothing I could do apart from sheltering as well as I could and waiting for the rain to stop to a sensible level, which took at least fifteen minutes.

+This wasn’t ideal as I’d arranged to meet a new Facebook friend, Anthony Vargas, at Stade Roi Baudouin.
 I sent him a message that I was running a few minutes late as I continued through the park and past the walls of Stade Communal de Jette before walking up the hill along Avenue de l’Exposition to the entrance, which was thankfully open.

 Offices, a clubhouse and changing rooms were behind the goal at the road end.
 They were set back behind the pitch, while the final two sides had a little open flat standing.
 I took plenty of time getting the very best snaps I could of the fantastic terracing.

-Anthony was at the stadium sorting the tickets out as I went around the corner and took the number 84 bus to the game; even managing to stay on board for one stop too many!
+Anthony was at the stadium sorting the tickets out as I went around the corner and took the number 84 bus to the game, even managing to stay on board for one stop too many!
 It all had been well worth it.

 No comments: